 - Chair Hudson asked if there is anticipated approval from ABOR.
 Miller-Cochran responded she anticipates that ABOR will be in favor of the curriculum; there has been close attention paid to the elements of the policy to ensure ABOR's requirements are being met while also encompassing the Faculty's input.
 One of the areas that Faculty input is most evident is in American Institutions and Civic Learning.
-There is a lot of conversation anticipated regarding Civic Learning. - Parliamentarian Stegeman questioned whether the item for ABOR is informational only as current proposals have not gone through voting in the Faculty Governance process.
-Miller-Cochran answered yes, it is up for review and discussion by the committee.
-Further information may come forward to revisit the curriculum. - Senator O'Leary stated the Higher Learning Commission made reference to the differentiation between learning objectives and learning outcomes.
-The American Institutions and Civic Learning document reads as objectives not outcomes. - Miller-Cochran stated she will ensure O'Leary's comment is brought before the taskforce.
+There is a lot of conversation anticipated regarding Civic Learning. - Parliamentarian Stegeman asked whether the item for ABOR is informational only, as current proposals have not gone through voting in the Faculty Governance process.
+Executive Director Miller-Cochran stated the item is informational only and it is up for review and discussion by the committee.
+Further information may come forward to revisit the curriculum. - Senator O'Leary stated the Higher Learning Commission referred to the differentiation between learning objectives and learning outcomes.
+The American Institutions and Civic Learning document reads as objectives not outcomes. - Executive Director Miller-Cochran stated she will ensure Senator O'Leary's comment is brought before the task-force.